pvcy/pvcy-challenge/README.md

  </tr>
 </table>

+## Submissions due
+Sunday, March 27, 2022 at 11:59pm (CDT)

+We will announce the winner on [twitter](https://twitter.com/privacydynamics) #privacychallenge

 ## Introduction
 The objective of an anonymizer is to protect the identities of individuals in a dataset while maintaining the utility of the data as much as possible.
 In the Privacy Challenge, your objective is to beat other contestants at maximizing privacy and utility.